 5. Reduce stress

-Easier said than done, we know.
-But stress has several effects on the body, one of them being that it contributes to surges in stress hormones, which can then increase blood pressure.
+Easier said than done, we know, but stress has several effects on the body, one of them being that it contributes to surges in stress hormones, which can then increase blood pressure.

 Different people find different ways to reduce stress – some prefer a relaxing activity like yoga or reading, and others find physical activity more effective.
 You could: